ilianbronchart/bachelorproef/docs/notes/architecture.md

 1. More work at video analysis time

-### Option 4: Eyetracking as a first-class citizen
+### Option 4: Eyetracking as a first-class citizen + Grounding DINO

 1. We use the eyetracking data to segment all objects the student looked at in the video
 2. We crop out these objects and use a zero-shot detection model like Grounding DINO to label the objects
 3. We filter away unwanted objects

+How do we choose which points to sample for SAM?
+Do we pick a region around the gaze point and sample from there?
+How do we choose the size of the region?

 #### Advantages: